getramki/AngularBedrock/README.md

 This code repo for is a demonstration to build the App and access the Bedrock service through API Gateway and Lambda.
 ___
 ### Scenario
-Insurance companies have to estimate and evaluate risk scenarios before underwritting any policy and it is a complicated task the given the vast amount of data which needs to be taken into account, analyze it and generate risk scenarios.
+Insurance companies have to estimate and evaluate risk scenarios before underwritting any policy and it is a complicated task given the vast amount of data which needs to be taken into account, analyze it and generate risk scenarios.
 This is a good use case for using Generative AI technology.
-In this code a prompt is build with the given user inputs and it is sent Amazon Bedrock Service to generate the Risk Scenarios.
+In this code a prompt is build with the given user inputs and it is sent to Amazon Bedrock Service to generate the Risk Scenarios.
 ___
 ### Structure of this repo
-This repo contain two folders
+This repo contain two folders aws-backend and angular-frontend
-1. aws-backend  - Python Code for Lambda fuction which quiries Amazon Bedrock and get response, SAM Template to deploy API on Amazon API gateway which acts as front for lambda and Lambda
+* aws-backend  - Python Code for Lambda fuction which quiries Amazon Bedrock and get response in lambda folder
+* aws-backend  - generate-risk-scenarios.yaml file which is a SAM Template to deploy Lambda Functions and API on Amazon API gateway which acts as front for lambda.
-2. angular-frontend - Angular code to build prompt in angular components, angular service to call the backend API and dispplay the reponse.
+* angular-frontend - Angular code to build prompt in angular components, angular service to call the backend API and dispplay the reponse.
 Angular Material is used for styling.
 Material and Routing modules are in modules folder in the app folder of Angular src directory.
 ___
 ### Prerequisites
 AWS Account and IAM user with necessary permissions for creating Lambda, aws cli, SAM cli, configure IAM user with necessary programmatic permissions.